sjsloreilly/datascalepyspark/README.md

 1. Click Create Bucket.
     1. Name it “data-scale-oreilly-{your name}”  We will refer to this as your bucket name for the rest of the setup instructions.
     1. Region: US East (N Virginia)
-    1. Click the "Create" button in the lower left corner
+    1. Click the "Create" button in the lower right corner
 1. Click on the bucket name and click “Create folder” to create the following folders.
-Leave the None (use bucket settings) radio button checked when creating the folders
+Leave Server Side Encryption disabled
     - emr-logs
     - notebooks
     - data